-D. If the shares issued by an issuer have no par value or a par value other than NT\$10 per share, the threshold of 5 percent of paid-in capital as set out in the preceding item shall be replaced by 2.5 percent of equity attributable to owners of the parent as stated in the balance sheet.
-2. With respect to any matter among accounting estimates relating to a change in the useful life or the depreciation or depletion method of depreciable or depletable assets, a change in the amortization period or amortization method of intangible assets, or a change in the residual value of any such assets, the issuer shall request a CPA to provide an analysis and review opinion on the reasonableness of the nature of the changes in accounting estimates and the reasons why the changes in accounting estimates can provide reliable and more relevant information.
-Those changes in accounting estimates shall then be submitted as a proposal for adoption by resolution of the board of directors and for recognition by the supervisors, after which they shall be publicly disclosed and filed, and shall also be submitted to the next following shareholders meeting..
-If an issuer changes an accounting policy or accounting estimate after the beginning of a financial year, then when applying the provisions of the preceding paragraph, it shall publicly disclose and file information on the prior periods affected by retrospective application of the new accounting policy, the line items affected and the actual effect for the immediately preceding financial year, and the actual effect on the opening balance of retained earnings for the immediately preceding financial year.
-The issuer shall also provide additional information on the reasonableness and necessity for the change in accounting policy or accounting estimate after the beginning of the financial year, and shall prior to public disclosure and filing request a CPA to provide an item-by-item analysis and review opinion on the reasonableness of those and other relevant matters.
+E. If the shares issued by an issuer have no par value or a par value other than NT\$10 per share, the threshold of 5 percent of paid-in capital as set out in the preceding item shall be replaced by 2.5 percent of equity attributable to owners of the parent as stated in the balance sheet.
+F. If an issuer voluntarily changes an accounting policy or accounting estimate after the beginning of a financial year, it shall publicly disclose and file information on the prior periods affected by retrospective application of the new accounting policy, the line items affected and the actual effect for the immediately preceding financial year, and the actual effect on the opening balance of retained earnings for the immediately preceding financial year.
+The issuer shall also provide additional information on the reasonableness and necessity for the change in an accounting policy or accounting estimate after the beginning of the financial year, and shall prior to public disclosure and filing request the attesting CPAs to provide an item-by-item analysis and review opinion on the reasonableness of those and other relevant matters.
 These shall then be publicly disclosed and filed after being submitted as a proposal for adoption by resolution of the board of directors and recognition by the supervisors, and shall also be submitted to the next following shareholders meeting.
+If the effect of the issuer's retrospective application of a new accounting policy on the financial statements for any quarter of the current fiscal year reaches the standard for restatement of the financial reports as prescribed in Article 6 of the Enforcement Rules of the Act, the issuer shall restate the financial reports for the relevant period and request the attesting CPAs to re-audit or review the financial statements and then re-disclose and file the reports.